wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 A visual and visceral interdisciplinary response to the turmoil of existing.<br>How can music and paint explore notions of how we view ourselves?<br>Can a conversation between these expose the realities that come with being in the world and our bodies out on display for judgement and perception?<br>And how does this affect our own view of ourselves and our physical being?<br>The body is on display for exposure and judgement.

-Lizzy is a Manchester-based movement artist.
-She is currently furthering her research, studying for a specialist diploma in choreological studies.
-She performs as a freelancer dance artist and teaches in the city Contemporary techniques.<br>Ashley McAuley is a Manchester-based performer/composer, who has developed his craft collaborating with art and dance, as well as exploration into graphic scores as a part of his masters research.
+A Manchester-based movement artist, Lizzy is currently furthering her research, studying for a specialist diploma in choreological studies.
+She performs as a freelancer dance artist and teaches Contemporary techniques in the city.<br>Ashley McAuley is a Manchester-based performer/composer, who's developed his craft collaborating with art and dance, as well as exploration into graphic scores as a part of his masters research.
 He continues to work with musicians and bands across the globe.

 Insta <a href="https://instagram.com/lizzyowenn" target="_blank">@lizzyowenn</a>
 <hr>